dgroomes/kafka-playground/streams/README.md

      produce
      ```
    * You should see some data in your consumer!
-7. Produce even more messages:
+6. Produce even more messages:
    * ```shell
      produce 10
      ```
-8. Continue to experiment!
+7. Continue to experiment!
-9. Stop all components
+8. Stop all components
    * When you are done, stop the Kafka consumer in the other terminal.
    * Stop the application in the other terminal.
    * Finally, stop the Kafka broker with the following command:
    * ```shell
      stopKafka
      ```
-10. Run the unit tests
+9. Run the unit tests
    * This project also defines unit tests that exercise our Java source code using an in-process test harness that is an
      official part of the Kafka Java libraries.
 This is a nice way to test our code because it does not run a real Kafka
-     broker and so it executes quickly and it does not leave behind stateful data files that need to be cleaned up.
+     broker and so it executes quickly, and it does not leave behind stateful data files that need to be cleaned up.
 On
      the other hand, a Kafka Streams application engages so many moving parts that you should also consider integration/functional
      tests that engage a real Kafka broker.
 Run the tests with the following command.
    * ```shell